- Must you repair your car with an insurance payout?

 “When our office represents a client, the very first thing we do is send a letter of representation to the insurance company.
 This does several things, but most importantly, it requires them to include our firm name on any check.
 Without our name on the check, the client would be left to their own honesty to pay the lawyer.
 What happens in practice, is when a case is settled, the settlement check will come to the lawyer’s office and be made payable to the law firm, the client and perhaps any medical providers.

 “The lawyer will deposit the check in his or her attorney-client trust account to clear.
 The attorney will then disburse according to an agreed-upon settlement sheet, writing checks to the client and medical providers and a check to the firm for attorney fees and costs.
 State Bar Associations highly regulate the disbursement of client funds.
-Any deviation, even if inadvertent, can result in suspension of a lawyer’s law license.
+Any deviation, even if inadvertent, can result in the suspension of a lawyer’s law license.
 Proper accounting principles, good accounting software and a knowledgeable bookkeeper are worth their weight in gold,” McCready says.

 Once you receive the check, you have a couple of options.
 “If the check is made out to the policyholder, he or she can cash it or sign it over to the body shop,” Conarton says.

-In some cases, your insurer will simply pay the body shop directly for repairs.
+In some cases, your insurer will pay the body shop directly for repairs.
 In these instances, you might not see a check at all.
 Some insurers prefer this method of handling claims, especially if you agree to have the work done at a body shop that has a special arrangement with the insurer.

 Drivers can take their damaged vehicles anywhere for repairs.
 However, the process will likely be smoother if you take your vehicle to your car insurance company’s preferred body shop.
 But you don’t have to accept your insurer’s choice of body shop if you prefer someone else to do the work.